alphagov/govuk-import-export-prototype/guide/duty-relief-import-goods-processing/export-sell-transfer-dispose-iprelief-goods.markdown

 Fill in [form C&E 810](/government/uploads/system/uploads/attachment_data/file/400933/ce810.pdf) to apply to process IP relief goods in a customs warehouse.
 You’ll need the [notes to help you complete form C&E 810](/government/uploads/system/uploads/attachment_data/file/381441/ce810-notes.pdf).

-##Transfer IP relief goods to someone else with IPR authorisation
+##Transfer IP relief goods to someone else with IP relief authorisation

 Contact the HMRC imports and exports helpline for advice if you’re transferring IP relief goods as one off.